Physics-informed Active Polarimetric 3D Imaging for Specular Surfaces: Method

 The geometric cues, represented by the coarse correspondence map, may be unreliable in regions with high spatial frequency or large curvature.
 To address this issue, we introduce a feature-wise linear modulation (FiLM) layer~\cite{perez2018film}, where polarization features are used to modulate the geometric features.
 This mechanism enables the network to adaptively weight geometric information according to the local polarization state, thereby suppressing unreliable geometric estimates.
 The modulated geometric features are then fused with polarization features in a shared decoder to predict the final surface normal map.
 The network is trained using a masked mean angular error loss and optimized with Adam optimizer, with an initial learning rate of $1\times10^{-4}$ scheduled by cosine annealing.

-Data quality plays a critical role in the performance of learning-based 3D imaging methods.
-However, acquiring reliable ground-truth data for challenging real world specular surfaces remains difficult for several reasons.
+Data quality plays a critical role in the performance of learning-based 3D imaging methods. \jz{However, publicly available datasets for specular objects are limited.This challenge becomes even more significant in our case, as the input to our framework is fundamentally different from conventional methods.
+Rather than relying on raw intensity images, our approach requires physics-informed inputs, including reflected structured light patterns and polarization cues.
+As a result, existing datasets are not directly applicable, making it necessary to construct a dedicated dataset tailored to our problem.}However, acquiring reliable ground-truth data for challenging real world specular surfaces remains difficult for several reasons.
 First, most off-the-shelf specular objects do not provide ground-truth surface normals.
 Second, ultra-high-precision measurement systems, such as stereo deflectometry or interferometry, are difficult to deploy in large-scale data collection due to their complexity and limited throughput.
 Third, many learning-based polarimetric methods rely on commercial 3D scanners to obtain surface depth and subsequently compute normals via numerical differentiation.
 However, most commercial 3D scanners (e.g., stereo vision or time-of-flight systems) are primarily designed for diffuse reflection–dominated surfaces and typically perform poorly on specular objects.
 In addition, their accuracy is often insufficient for high-precision tasks and may not exceed the performance level targeted by our method.
 Even when depth can be recovered, numerically differentiating depth maps often introduces noise, making the resulting normals unreliable as ground truth.

 To address these challenges, we generate training data using a physics-based rendering engine, Mitsuba \cite{Mitsuba3}.
 We construct a digital twin of our experimental setup (see Fig.~\ref{setup}(a)) in a virtual environment, replicating the camera intrinsics, screen pose, and illumination patterns.
 This enables the synthesis of physically consistent polarization images along with accurate ground-truth surface normals.
 The dataset consists of 38 distinct 3D objects collected online.
 Each object is rendered under varying poses and viewpoints, resulting in 605 unique samples.
 All images are generated at a resolution of $1024 \times 1024$ for four polarization angles consistent with our real polarization camera setup.
 To better approximate real measurements, random noise is added to each rendered image, with the signal-to-noise ratio controlled between $40dB$ and $50dB$.